GrabiDev/NarratedBy/README.md

 This was the push that made this app happen.

+Unfortunately, the CoCoApp name came too late and it was too much effort to change the name of the project and repository.

 ## Technical information
 The app compiles as is on macOS Monterey (and probably Ventura too, not tested) and iOS 16.